 Dates for adding, dropping, or withdrawing from classes are part of the academic calendar.

 To earn a bachelor’s degree from University of Lynchburg, you must complete a minimum number of total semester hours and hours within your major at University of Lynchburg.
-You must also complete all of the general education courses, earn a minimum quality point average overall and within your major, and comply with all College standards and regulations.
+You must also complete all of the general education courses, earn a minimum quality point average overall and within your major, and comply with all University standards and regulations.

 For specific graduation requirements, see the Academic Regulations section of the undergraduate catalog.